Boris Johnson further weakened by long-time aide’s resignation over Savile slur

 The resignation of one of his most loyal allies, who has worked with him for more than a decade, leaves the Prime Minister further isolated as he battles to remain leader.

-The Tory revolt against Mr Johnson over allegations of lockdown-breaching parties in No 10 was growing, with 13 Conservative MPs calling for his resignation.
+The Tory revolt against Mr Johnson over allegations of lockdown-breaching parties in No 10 has been growing, with 13 Conservative MPs calling for his resignation.

 Mr Johnson once praised Ms Mirza as a “brilliant thinker” and listed her as one of the five women who had influenced and inspired him the most.